LONDON | ENGLAND, UNITED KINGDOM

 BOROUGH MARKET | LONDON

 Borough Market is the oldest market in London dating back to 1014 and has plenty of history with the changing reigns over England.
 There are plenty of produce stalls, specialty foods, cuisines and of course, ales, lagers and stouts!

-For more posts on what cuisine London has to offer, take a look here -> Let’s eat!
+For more posts on what cuisine London has to offer, take a look here -> To Eat, Or Not To Eat